zhengyili-ops/comp0034-tutorials/README.md

 The sub-packages are:

 - `dash-single`: use this for the Dash single page app activities in weeks 1-5
-- `dash-multi`: use this for the optional Dash multi-page app activities in weeks 1-5
+- `dash-multi`: use this for the optional Dash multi-page app activity in week 1
 - `data`: the database and data files that you will need for the apps
 - `flask-paralympics`: use this for the Flask activities in weeks 6-10